mpaqman/deepsnek/notes/TensorFlowVsPyTorch.md

 | Facebook | Google |
 | In Beta | The current "standard" |
 | Update model on the fly (nice for dynamic inputs) | Define graph statically before running model |

+This is incomplete, read more from the above blog (I noted up to difference #1)